LDSSA/heroku-model-deploy/README.md

 server to receive new information.
 There's a pretty nice way to do this via the [get_json](http://flask.pocoo.org/docs/0.12/api/#flask.Request.get_json) flask function.

-For this server, let's say that the model only takes a single field called `at_risk` and returns `true` if `unemployed` is true and `false` otherwise.
+For this server, let's say that the model only takes a single field called `unemployed` and returns `true` if `unemployed` is true and `false` otherwise.
 The server would now look like this: